-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

 “We continue to feel very good about where things stand.
 And we have no doubt that when the count is finished, Senator Harris and I will be declared the winners,” he added.
 “So I ask everyone to stay calm — all people to stay calm.
 The process is working.
 The count is being completed.
 And we’ll know very soon.”

-Biden campaign manager Jen O’Malley Dillon displayed several slides to reporters earlier in the day, demonstrating how they think Biden will win at least four of the remaining six competitive states.
+Biden campaign manager Jen O’Malley Dillon displayed several slides to reporters earlier in the day, demonstrating how they think Biden will win at least three of the remaining five most competitive states.
 She said their calculations showed Biden’s lead might narrow in Arizona and Nevada, particularly as results from more pro-Trump rural areas are counted, but they remained confident that returns from urban strongholds would help protect their lead.

 “We don’t really care which state takes us over the top.
 We just want to keep going and make sure the counts get done,” O’Malley Dillon said.
 “We know that it’s going to take a little bit of time and we support that, and we’re just going to stay calm and be patient.”